Esri/i3s-spec/design/optimization/integrated_mesh_perfs.md

 In order to evaluate the benefits of the proposed improvements, I've implemented the following tools:

 - **I3S Optimizer** (convert a service/SLPK to an "optimized" SLPK with change 1), 2)and 3).
 Optimization 4) may be implemented in the future).
-- **IO Testbench** with throttleable bandwidth and Time-to-first-byte (TTFB).
+- **IO Testbench** with throttleable bandwidth and adjustable Time-to-first-byte (TTFB).
 - **3D Viewer** which can render both "legacy" and "optimized" services.
 - **Python scripts** to generate performance charts.

 ### 3D Viewer
 The test viewer is a 64-bit standalone application written in C++ using D3D11 as the graphic API.
+This viewer was used to benchmark different node-access pattern and resource management techniques and identify techiques that maximize performance (Visual quality, frame-rate and memory consumption).

 #### Resource loading / LOD switching